SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 	...
 Your code here ...
 ```

-This way we can now write the following scenario
+This way we can now write the following scenario:

 ```
 (LNWorkstation new